This Second Week in the Early Winter Garden:

 Deciduous (bare-root and container-grown) cane fruit; Grape and Kiwi Fruit Vines; fruit and nut shrubs and trees; as well as ornamental hedges, shrubs, and trees; Roses; plus broad-leafed evergreens and conifers can be planted now and throughout the Winter months.
 Ground should be well-worked and enriched prior to planting.
 Avoid chemical fertilisers or ‘hot’ manures from coming in direct contact with the root system or burning and damage might occur.
 Once planted at their original soil line or just a little deeper, water in well.
 Make sure they are well staked again wintry storms.
 Add protective mulch wherever possible drying out or freezing might occur.

 Advanced container plants and larger seedlings raised earlier in the season can be successfully (trans) planted in moderate to warmer climates and sheltered districts on milder days.
 Try and shift them with as little root disturbance as possible.
-Always transplant them onto low, small mounds of earth so that their crowns rest somewhat higher than the surrounding ground and firm them in well.
-Then water them in to insure that as the soil settles, the new transplants remain in a well draining situation.
+It is best to transplant them onto broad, low mounds of earth so that their crowns remain a little higher than the surrounding ground around them.
+Firm them into position and then water them in to insure that the soil settles.
+These new transplants must remain in a well draining situation.
 If the ground settles away and the seedlings sink into a depression, gently lift them upward with a trowel taking all the surrounding soil with them.
 Then fill in beneath them with additional soil to ensure the new transplants remain on higher ground.
-This will help keep them from rotting.
+This will help keep them from rotting during wet wintry weather.

 Hardy Flower Seedlings to try include: